Impressionism

 What shocked viewers in 1874 was not Monet's harbor.
 It was the feeling that he had stopped too soon.
 That complaint misses the point.
 Claude Monet is not failing to stabilize Le Havre.
 He is refusing to pretend that dawn, smoke, water, and steam can be stabilized in the first place.

-That is why this small canvas became so important to Impressionism.
-It does not simply show a sunrise.
+This small canvas became decisive for Impressionism because it does not simply show a sunrise.
 It changes what a finished painting can be by keeping the world mobile and building structure inside that mobility.

 Why the picture looked unfinished